aws-deadline/deadline-cloud/README.md

 AWS Deadline Cloud client is a multi-purpose python library and command line tool for interacting with and submitting [Open Job Description (OpenJD)][openjd] jobs to [AWS Deadline Cloud][deadline-cloud].

-To support building workflows on top of AWS Deadline Cloud it implements its own user interaction, job creation, file upload/download, and other useful helpers around the service's api.
+To support building workflows on top of AWS Deadline Cloud, it implements its own user interaction, job creation, file upload/download, and other useful helpers around the service's api.
 It can function as a pipeline tool, a standalone gui application, or even be embedded within other applications' runtimes.

 [cas]: https://en.wikipedia.org/wiki/Content-addressable_storage
 [deadline-cloud]: https://docs.aws.amazon.com/deadline-cloud/latest/userguide/what-is-deadline-cloud.html